-Acadian Aviation offers four of the flight training industry’s top planes, including the Piper Arrow IV, the Piper Tomahawk, the Piper Warrior, Piper Archer III and the Piper Twin Comanche.
+Acadian Aviation offers four of the flight training industry’s top planes, including the Piper Arrow III, the Piper Tomahawk, the Piper Warrior, Piper Archer III and the Piper Twin Comanche.

 When the original Piper Aircraft Corporation first conceived a new trainer in the mid-1970s, the company polled flight instructors to determine what traits this airplane should have.
 The 1978 to 1982 Tomahawk delivers what these special customers ordered: an airplane that provides honest response to pilot inputs, a comfortable cabin with great visibility, and big-airplane-style handling.
 The control forces and sensitivities match those of the Learjet 35, making transitions to larger aircraft the easiest of any basic trainer, hence the Tomahawk’s popularity with U.S. Air Force flying clubs.

 The Piper Tomahawk is a member of the popular Piper PA-38 family, which celebrates its 50th anniversary in 2011.
 Like the rest of the Piper family, the Tomahawk is a light aircraft designed for flight training and personal use built by Piper Aircraft.
 Thanks to the inclined seat rails that move up while moving forward and down while moving back, tall pilots gain headroom while short pilots can easily see over the instrument panel.

 What can the Piper Tomahawk do?